idaholab/Malcolm-Helm/docs/Azure.md

 helm repo update
 ```

-You should see an "Update Complete" message when complete
+You should see an "Update Complete" message when finished

 ![Screen shot of output from helm repo update command in Cloud Shell](images/screenshots/Azure_Cloud_Shell_update_helm_repos.png)